The National Airports Safeguarding Framework (NASF), and its associated guidelines, aim to:

 - improve safety by ensuring aviation safety requirements are recognised in land use planning and development decisions.

-Further information about the NASF and its principles and guidelines are available on the Commonwealth Department of Infrastructure and Regional Development (DIRD) website.
+Further information about the NASF and its principles and guidelines are available on the Commonwealth Department of Infrastructure, Regional Development and Cities (DIRDC) website.

 The Victorian Government is committed to implementing the principles of NASF.
 Amendment VC128 introduced consideration of NASF into state planning policy by referencing the framework under Clauses 18.04-1 and 18.04-2.